germanafro/Libfabric_Benchmark/README.md

 simple list of hostnames that act as servers/processing nodes. each line may hold one adress. '//' will tell the parser to ignore this line

 current implementation assumes static client/server relationship and requires this file to find servers.
 Future implementation may run multi purpose nodes from central node.
 Removing the need for this file.

+### runServers.sh, runClients.sh:
+I recommend starting up servers and clients through slurm scripts.
+For the above example scripts a number of options need to be provided as these settings will likely vary from system to system:

+#path, if Benchmark is not run properly from path it won't find config files.

+cd <PATH TO '.../CBM_Benchmark/'>

+#match servers/clients _num in conf

+SERVERS=5 / CLIENTS=5

+#declare an array variable. the names inside this list need to match the slurm names of the hosts listet in serverlist

+declare -a nodes=(pn16 pn17 pn18 pn19 pn21 pn22 pn23 pn28 pn29 pn30 pn31 pn32 pn33 pn34 pn37 pn38)

 ### conf:
 this Benchmark comes with various settings. the default settings should support a network of 10000x10000 nodes. [required] indicates that this field will most likely always need to be adjusted according to the network setup: